Rainbow Theatre: Music venue: 1971–1975

 Glam rock singer Gary Glitter performed a show here on Christmas Day 1973.
 The performance was used on his live album Remember Me This Way and in his concert film of the same title.

 Deep Purple were included in the 1974 Guinness Book of World Records as "the globe's loudest band" by reason of their concert on 30 June 1972 at the Rainbow Theatre.

 In January 1974, Stevie Wonder played two dates at the Rainbow, among his first public performances after surviving a serious car accident five months earlier.
 The sold-out concerts were attended by many fellow musicians, including Paul McCartney, Ringo Starr, Pete Townshend, Charlie Watts, Rod Stewart, Eric Clapton, and David Bowie.

 On 31 March 1974, Queen played a concert for their Queen II Tour.

 June 1, 1974 is an album of the collaborative performance at the Rainbow Theatre by Kevin Ayers, John Cale, Nico and Brian Eno.
 Other musicians, including Mike Oldfield and Robert Wyatt, also contributed to the concert.
 Kevin Ayers then returned six months later on 1 December to play a concert with his own band.

 Queen returned and recorded two concerts at the Rainbow on 19–20 November 1974.
 Footage from these was released on VHS in the 1992 box set Box of Tricks, and on CD, DVD, SD and Blu-ray in 2014 on an album titled Live at the Rainbow '74.
 The band revisited the venue in December 1979, as part of its Crazy Tour of London.

 The original line-up of Little Feat with guitarist and singer Lowell George played on 19 January 1975, second on the bill to the Doobie Brothers.

-On Sunday 16 March 1975 a concert by various artists was recorded by the Virgin Mobile and later released in the Chrysalis label, as Over The Rainbow (The Last Concert, Live!)
+On Sunday, 16 March 1975, a concert by various artists was recorded by the Virgin Mobile and later released in the Chrysalis label, as Over The Rainbow (The Last Concert, Live!)
 The concert included performances by Sassafras, Procol Harum, Frankie Miller (backed by Procol Harum), Richard & Linda Thompson, Hatfield and the North, John Martyn and Kevin Coyne.
+The building then closed for several months for maintenance and refurbishment.